kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 #### Beta
 - Allowing time for feedback (at least 2 releases between beta and GA).
 - All unit tests/integration/e2e tests completed and enabled.
-- Validate that the `AccessibleTopology` field is being accurately populated.
+- Validate that the `NodeAffinity` field is being accurately populated.
 - Validate snapshot-controller behavior with and without volume snapshot topology enabled.
 - Validate scheduler plugin correctly filters nodes based on snapshot topology.